Rafiuddin Hashmi

 Rafiuddin Hashmi (رفیع الدین ہاشمی; 9 February 1940 – 25 January 2024) was a Pakistani Iqbalist, researcher and travel writer.
 He was a professor in the Department of Iqbaliat, Oriental College, Lahore and University of the Punjab.
 Hashmi authored books on Muhammad Iqbal, as well as the Urdu language and literature.

 Early life and education

 Rafiuddin Hashmi was born on 9 February 1940 in Masriyal, District Chakwal.
 In 1963, he did his BA in a private capacity and in 1966 he passed the MA Urdu examination from Oriental College Lahore.
-In 1981, he received his Ph.D. degree from Punjab University by writing a thesis on the subject of research and explanatory study of Iqbal's works.
-In 2002, the Department of Urdu, Oriental College also published a research magazine named Bazyaft.
+In 1981, he received his Ph.D. degree from Punjab University.
+His thesis was on the research and explanatory study of Iqbal's works.

 Career

 In 1969, he joined the Punjab Education Department and after teaching in various colleges, he was appointed to Oriental College, Lahore in 1982 and retired from there as a professor.
 He was also the President of the Urdu Department for some time.
 After retirement, he was also a Distinguished Professor of Higher Education Commission from 2006 to 2008.
 He was also the editor and assistant editor of many literary, academic and research magazines.
 He received Baba-e-Urdu Award and National Presidential Iqbal Award.